more Barbados things to do

 Tidal flats and wave ridges occur mostly off the east coast within eroded limestone plateaus and other low lying rock formations.

-On the south and south-west coasts you will find many tide pools, an important ecological resource, acting as nurseries for juvenile fish and other permanent residents like the ghost crab and sea roaches as well as marine plants like sea moss which is made into a health drink.
+On the south and south-west coasts you will find many tide pools, an important ecological resource, acting as nurseries for juvenile fish and other permanent residents like the ghost crab as well as marine plants like sea moss which is made into a health drink.

 Cliffs of coral and sandstone overlook calm bays and rugged coastlines and sometimes small, cozy soft sand beaches nestle between heads of coral sculptured by the sea.
 Most of the larger cliffs are in the north, in the parish of St. Lucy.